Growroom Ergonomics: Being Comfortable While You Garden is Wonderful!

-There is no need to provide the same illumination levels or frequencies for plants in an area set and dedicated solely for harvesting or maintenance functions.
-In your design, realize this aspect and avoid wasting valuable direct sunshine or synthetic lighting where it’s not needed.
+There is no need to provide the same illumination levels or frequencies for plants in an area set and dedicated to just harvesting or maintenance functions.
+While planning, avoid wasting valuable direct sunshine or synthetic lighting where it’s not needed.
 Indoor set-ups typically have these areas completely separated while greenhouses may not.
-This will depend on the total space available.
+This will depend on the total space you're working with.

-Indoor growrooms use synthetic lights almost exclusively.
+Indoor growrooms almost exclusively use synthetic lights.
 Some rooms may have enough windows to make sunshine effective, but this isn't the case for all of them.
 When you crowd more plants into one area, you have the tradeoff of reduced illumination to each of the plants.
-The more points of light, the fewer areas of shade there are.
+The more you have points of light, the less you have areas of shade.

-Many areas within a greenhouse may not be able to provide all the illumination that some plants need during various phases of growth, so a few well-placed synthetic lights can make a big difference.
+Many areas within a greenhouse may not be able to provide all the illumination needed by certain plants during their various stages of growth.
+A few well-placed synthetic lights can make a big difference.

 Outdoor greenhouses can become very hot from ambient heat and sun radiation, so don’t overlook temperature control as you add lighting, and make sure to consider what things might block the sunshine entirely.

 Adequate work space is often overlooked in the growroom.
 Your design needs to be focused around how many plants you have and how much light you can produce for each one.
-You also need to remember that you need room to work too.
+You also need to remember that you need room to work.
 Fortunately, your work area doesn’t need to be in your grow area.

-To facilitate ease in moving individual plants to an external work area, you might consider using a modular hydroponic system.
-With these you can easily disconnect any particular plant from the system (without disabling the system) and move the plant to work on it.
-It’s going to be tough prune a plant or treat it for pests if you cannot get at it easily.
+To facilitate moving individual plants to an external work area, it might be worth it to consider using a modular hydroponic system.
+With these, you can easily disconnect any particular plant from the system (without disabling the system) and move the plant to be able to work on it.
+Pruning a plant or treating it for pests can be a challenge if you can't access it easily!

-Providing adequate room to work on your plants without relocating them will minimize the number or size of the plants, so moving them temporarily to a work area can give the best of both worlds.
-The same is true of your lighting if it can easily be temporarily raised or moved in order to allow you to work.
+Providing adequate room to work on your plants without needing to relocate them will minimize the number or size of the plants, so moving them temporarily to a work area can give the best of both worlds.
+The same is true of your lighting if it can be temporarily raised or moved in order to allow you to work with ease.

 Temperature control in the growroom is very important.
 Depending on the type of lighting you choose, you may need more ventilation to keep your plants from getting heat stress.
-If your work area is outside the grow area, you’ll be able to keep it at a cooler temperature, one you prefer to work in.
+If your work area is outside the grow area, then you’ll be able to keep it at a cooler temperature, depending on your preferred working conditions.

-Ventilating is the most economical method for temperature and humidity control.
-Your ventilation needs to exhaust outdoors, which creates issues like odor from escaping and pests from entering, that need to be resolved.
-This issue also circles back to lighting selection.
+Ventilation is the most economical method for temperature and humidity control.
+Although your ventilation needs to have an exhaust leading outside, this creates issues such as odor escaping and the possibility of pests entering.
+These challenges also circle back to the lighting selection.

 Try considering special ventilators for the lights themselves if they produce a lot of heat.
-Air conditioning will certainly keep your indoor growroom cool enough, it's important to factor in that this option uses a lot of electricity.
+Although air conditioning can keep your growroom cool enough, it's important to factor in that this option uses a lot of electricity.
 But in most cases, the benefits outweigh the potential costs.

-Certain plants do better in certain temperatures.
-Plan your crops to coincide with typical ambient temps or plan to either heat the air or cool it as needed.
+Different plants do better at varying temperatures.
+Plan your crops to coincide with typical ambient temperatures or plan to either heat the air or cool it as needed.
 Know what temperatures your plants do best in.
 For the outdoor growers out there, know that direct sunshine at higher elevations is stronger because of the thin atmosphere.
-Watch for scorching on various crops, and if you see some, screen cloth can help.
+Keep an eye on crop scorching.
+If this happens to your plant, a screen cloth can help.

 Hand watering requires a lot of time and is not a realistic option if you have a lot of plants.
 If you intend to water by hand, then making sure you have easy access to each plant is important.
 As an alternative option, deep water culture is a very agronomical way to garden.
 The structure for transporting the water and holding the root systems can be designed in a way that makes maintenance easy.
 Ebb and flow systems can be set up in smaller arrangements to enable ease of access.

 Better yet, a timer and pump with a modular drip system can make watering even easier and more pleasant.
-The pots need to be at the same height as each other, at least if they are connected to the same pump.
-Select a timer that gives you plenty of options—a couple times a day for as many minutes as your size pots and drip emitters require and from one day a week to every day.
+The pots need to be at the same height if they are connected to the same pump.
+Select a timer that gives you plenty of options such as a couple of times per day for as many minutes as your plants might need.

-Your job as far as watering goes is to keep an eye on things and refill the reservoir.
+Your job as far as watering goes is to keep an eye on the overall progress and refill the reservoir as needed.
 Larger reservoirs don’t need to be filled as often, but make sure to keep the lights out of the tank to prevent algae growth.
-If you put nutrients in your water tank, clean it more often to keep algae and bacteria to a minimum.
-In-line nutrient injectors are available, or you can look into filter systems.
+If you put nutrients in your water tank, clean it more often to keep algae and bacteria at a minimum.
+In-line nutrient injectors are an option too, or you can look into filter systems.

 Pests & Pesticides

 When establishing your growroom, make sure you have a plan in place to prevent pest infestations, including having an area where you can suit up before you enter the growroom.
 If you do get overrun with pests, this is another time where a modular system again comes in handy, as you can simply move the infected plant away to treat it and then keep it quarantined until you can confirm control.
-An easy to use set-up also provides you with the flexibility only applying pesticide on plants that are affected.
+An easy to use set-up also provides you with the flexibility of only applying pesticides to the affected plants.

-Making your grow area easy to use, as well as highly efficient and effective, is the happiest and most successful way to grow.
+Making sure your grow area is easy to use, efficient, and effective is the happiest and most successful way to grow.
 Planning around all of the ways to maximizing crop yield is great, but don’t forget to add those little things that will make your job easier and more comfortable.
 Enjoy!